dylanjwendt/NERVE/README.md

 The development environment runs the client on `http://localhost:3001` and will live reload the client whenever the client code is changed.
 Whenever server code is changed, it will rebuild and restart the server.
 When the server restarts you will have to reload the client to reconnect.
+Furthermore, changing static assets in your client (like textures and sounds) will not cause a page refresh, you will have to do that yourself to see the changes.

 P.S You can run a script on an individual subproject by adding `--workspace=<Client|Server|Engine|Demo>` to the end of the `npm run` command.
 This can be useful if you only want to rebuild one of them!